 The Office of University Communications encourages PSU departments and groups to become involved in social media.
-Before you get started, please review the following to help you determine whether or not to have a presence:
+Before you get started, please review the following to to help you form a strategy to determine whether or not to have a presence and map out your short-term and long-term objectives.

 - Who will be responsible for populating, maintaining, and monitoring your site?